 Viet Nam Conflict-Robert E. Douglas, Gary Heeman, James Nobles.

 Dedicated in the Centennial year of Sayre-1991

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Lehigh Valley Railroad (about 300 feet away, measured in a direct line); Guthrie Square (about 300 feet away); Athens (approx. 0.6 miles away); Pine Plains (approx. 0.9 miles away); Milltown (approx. 0.9 miles away); Site of Athens Academy
+At least 8 other markers are within walking distance of this marker.
+Lehigh Valley Railroad (about 300 feet away, measured in a direct line); Guthrie Square (about 300 feet away); War Memorial (approx. 0.6 miles away); Athens (approx. 0.6 miles away); McKinney Family (approx. Ύ mile away); Captain Augustus S. Perkins

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 3, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 206 times since then and 35 times this year.
+It was originally submitted on November 3, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 283 times since then and 11 times this year.
 Last updated on November 5, 2015, by Don Morfe of Baltimore, Maryland.
 Photos: 1, 2, 3, 4, 5. submitted on November 3, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.